unprovable/VPN-Kill-Switch/README.md

 # Usage:

-`git clone` the repo, and then use `on.sh` as root to block all traffic.
+`git clone` the repo, and then use `on.sh` as root to block all non-VPN traffic.
 To resume normal service, use `off.sh`.